ccp5UK/dl-poly/data/README.txt

 Because of the size of the data files for the DL_POLY_4 standard test cases, they are not shipped in the standard download of the DL_POLY_4 source.
-Instead users are requested to download them from the CCP5 FTP server as follows:
+Instead, users are requested to download them from the CCP5 FTP server as follows:

 FTP site : ftp.dl.ac.uk